-The problem is Africanized honey bees look a lot like the standard honey bees we see across the U.S. Of course, all honey bees are pollinators and crucial to the environment, even the so-called “killer bees.”
-That means that simply wiping out bee hives on your own is never a good solution and more than likely illegal in most places.
-This is one of the reasons the discovery of any unwanted bee hive should require calling in a pest Technician who knows how to best handle these situations.
+The problem with Africanized honey bees is that they look a lot like the standard honey bees we see across the U.S. Of course, all honey bees are pollinators and are crucial to the environment, even the so-called “killer bees.”
+That means that simply wiping out beehives on your own is never a good solution and, more than likely, illegal in most places.
+This is one of the reasons the discovery of any unwanted beehive should require calling in a pest Technician who knows how to best handle these situations.

-The only way to really tell is to compare the sizes.
+The main way to tell the difference is to compare the sizes.
 Africanized honey bees are usually smaller than their European cousins.
 For scientists, it’s still a tricky prospect to try and distinguish between the two bee species.
 They have to study the veins in the wings, body part colors and other factors that you will be unlikely to see if you run across a swarm.
 In fact, if you saw an Africanized honey bee in the wild, there is a very good chance you would just think it was a standard honey bee.

 Are Africanized bees poisonous?

-Even the standard honey bee that beekeepers have been breeding for centuries contain venom.
+Even the standard honey bee that beekeepers have been breeding for centuries contains venom.
 Africanized honey bees contain no more venom than those bees.
-However, the main difference between them and the more docile European honey bee is that they attack potential threats in greater numbers, thus, someone can receive hundreds and hundreds of stings and that much venom on any living thing can be dangerous and even fatal.
+However, the main difference between them and the more docile European honey bee is that they attack potential threats in greater numbers, thus, someone can receive hundreds and hundreds of stings and that much venom can be dangerous and even fatal.
 Their poison is not stronger or more deadly than other bees.
 It’s all about volume.

 Are Africanized bees more aggressive than European honey bees?

 Yes.
 This is the main differentiator when it comes to telling the difference between the two species of bee.
 Africanized honey bees are more defensive and will defend their hive over a wider radius than the standard European honey bee.